 Andy Volpe (Andrew P. Volpe) is an Artist and Living History presenter in the Worcester, Massachusetts area.

 He studies and works in the drawing and printing techniques of the Old Masters, lectures and demonstrates these techniques covering the 1400's - 1800's, and also gives presentations on the Roman Legionary soldier to schools, colleges and libraries.
 He has also presented at museums and institutions.He holds a Bachelor's of Arts in Fine Arts from Westfield State University where he studied Drawing and Printmaking with some Art History thrown in for good measure.
 He's been independently studying the Old Masters utilizing translations and facsimilie copies of surviving manuscripts, treatises and manuals in art.
 His artwork, including Archaeological and Artifact illustrations, have been published (more info below).

 Currently he hand-engraves, hand-prints and hand-colors copies of Paul Revere's engravings, such as the "Boston Massacre" and "Landing of the Troops" for the Printing Office of Edes and Gill at Faneuil Hall, and occassionally demonstrates these techniques at the Office and other Events.

-He's also demonstrated intaglio printing at the Museum of Printing, Old Sturbridge Village, and Plimoth Plantation.
+Intaglio Printmaking demonstrations have been seen at the Museum of Printing, Old Sturbridge Village, Plimoth Plantation and Mashantucket-Pequot Museum.